Chapter 1:

 The raindrop splashes dropped an octave and lingered; his classmates froze in place.

-The spark had run down his spine already with a simple exhale, and for him, time slowed to a crawl.
+The spark had traveled down his spine already, and time slowed to a crawl.
 Claude sighed, then moved to slide between the gaps of the scrunched statues of his peers.
-Once he made it out, he headed for the girl.
-Her arms were held out in front of her, hands like claws like she could grip onto air.
-Her unusual chestnut hair, soaked through every strand, stuck to her cheeks and ran down her Fallryn Academy uniform.
-It was an odd thing.
-Her beauty bespoke a girl born noble, but he didn’t recognize her.
+Once he made it through, he headed for the girl.
+Her arms were held out in front of her, hands clenched like claws like she could grip onto air.

-From his perspective in this slow time, it felt as if seven seconds had passed before it started to flicker around him.
-Streaks of lightning traced his path, and his heart creaked like a rusted lever as the trigger shut back off.
+Seven seconds of slowtime had passed, and now it finally started to flicker around him.
+Streaks of lightning traced his path, and his heart creaked like a slightly rusted lever as the trigger shut back off.

 “Are you alright?” he said.
 A rush of wind followed his voice and blew the water from her hair.